Superyacht chef Stefan Schenk posts his stunning plates on Instagram every week to get everyone inspired. Which has been your favourite dish of his?

 I have a long list of restaurants to visit but if I had to choose one it would be Noma in Kopenhagen, I never been to Denmark and been a huge fan of Rene Redzepi, I have all his books, and he is a true genius.
 I would go alone and beg him to let me stay for a stage.

-What is your favourite piece of equipment in the galley and why?
+What i s your favourite piece of equipment in the galley and why?

 I work a lot with my water bath circulator and the vacuum machine.
 I love the technique and its very useful onboard for many different reasons.